FAIRNS/Number_and_syntax_units_in_LSTM_LMs/Code/README.md

 6. Add model performance to metadata file:
 python Code/add_success_and_perplexity_to_info.py -i Data/Stimuli/nounpp.info -r Output/nounpp.abl -a Data/LSTM/activations/nounpp.pkl

-# PART 2 - regenerate figures 1-4 in the paper:
+# PART 2 - Regenerate figures 1-4 in the paper:
 ----------------------------------------------

 The scripts in this part require that: